parlaynu/studio1767-idp/README.md

-# Studio 1767 - Prototype OIDC/IdP Server
+# Studio 1767 - Proof of Concept OIDC/IdP Server

-This project was motivated by a desire to have a common technique to secure internal web APIs for both interactive and batch client aplications.
+This project builds a very simple OIDC IdP server that supports authentication using mTLS as well as the usual username/password.

-To do this, it provides a very simple OIDC IdP server that supports authentication using mTLS as well as username/password.
+It was motivated by a desire to have a common technique to secure internal web APIs for both interactive and batch client aplications.

 Once the client is authenticated, the API servers then work the same for both interactive clients and batch clients.